j-ochmann/astro/src/content/docs/design_patterns/structural/discussion.md

 ---
-id: "structural_discussion"
-title: "Discussion of Structural Patterns"
+title: Discussion of Structural Patterns
 sidebar:
-  label:
+  label: Discussion
   order:
-category: "Discussion of Structural Patterns"
+category: Structural
 ---
-# Discussion of Structural Patterns

 You may have noticed similarities between the structural patterns, especially in their participants and collaborations.
 This is so probably because structural patterns rely on the same small set of language mechanisms for structuring code and objects: single and multiple inheritance for class-based patterns, and object composition for object patterns.
 But the similarities belie the different intents among these patterns.
 In this section we compare and contrast groups of structural patterns to give you a feel for their relative merits.

-Adapter versus Bridge
+## Adapter versus Bridge

 The Adapter (139) and Bridge (151) patterns have some common attributes.
 Both promote flexibility by providing a level of indirection to another object.
 Both involve forwarding requests to this object from an interface other than its own.